datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 *** =instructions

 You are in the `master` branch of the `dental` repository.
 Merge the changes from the `summary-statistics` branch into the `master` branch with the message "Merging summary statistics."

-**Please remember to use the `--no-edit` flag to prevent Git from trying to launch an editor.
+*Please remember to use the `--no-edit` flag to prevent Git from trying to launch an editor.
-Please also remember that `--no-edit` is crazy dangerous.**
+Please also remember that `--no-edit` is a crazy dangerous thing to do.*

 *** =hint